tryton-vanmeer/tryton-vanmeer.github.io/_drafts/yes-i-am-a-linux-gamer.md

 The consoles above have a combined Total of 1185 Exclusives.
 Comparing that to the above figure of 2654, Linux has more games than the consoles have exclusives combined.
-Then if we pit Linux against each console individually, Linux has more games.
+Then if we take how many games each of those consoles have individually, Linux more games than each.

-Having more games doesn't make Linux automatically better, but it certainly shows that Linux isn't lacking games either.
+Having more games doesn't automatically make Linux better, but it certainly cancels out the argument that "Linux has no games".

 ## Emulation